Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in Maryland?

-The Maryland Office of the Commissioner of Financial Regulation requires money transmitters to post surety bonds before operating in the state.
-The bond amount will vary, but Maryland requires minimal coverage of $150,000 and maximum coverage of $2,000,000.
-Applicants should verify their required bond amount with the state prior to bonding.
+The Maryland Office of the Commissioner of Financial Regulation requires money transmitters to post $150,000 surety bonds before operating in the state.
+The cost of a money transmitter bond is based on a review of the applicant’s credit, and highly qualified applicants may be approved for 1.5% of the total bond amount.